|

 different again from a BPR task analysis, modelling detailed work flows.
 Task analysis

 definitions can even vary within a particular discipline (Loughner & Moller, 1998).
+What is the key to the PCD/EPSS skill set?
+This operation of removing a problem from its traditional

 context and placing it into a new one